What are the charges?

-- Negotiating with the home for a reduction in their fees
+- Negotiating with the home for a reduction in their fees.

-- Getting someone, such as a relative, friend or charity, to agree to pay a third party 'top up'
+- Getting someone, such as a relative, friend or charity, to agree to pay a third party 'top up'.

 You should also check what will happen if the fees increase.
 Will the person or organisation paying the 'top up' cover the increased costs?
 If they do not keep making the 'top up' payments you may have to move to another home.
 There may also be an outstanding bill for the 'top up' payments.
-Agreement must be reached between the Council, and the person or organisation help to pay your fees, before any contract is signed.
+Agreement must be reached between the Council, and the person or organisation helping to pay your fees, before any contract is signed.

 In general you cannot top up fees from your own savings.
 The exceptions to this are:

-- If your property is being disregarded for the first 12 weeks of entering into care you can pay the top up from your own money or saving
+- If your property is being disregarded for the first 12 weeks of entering into care you can pay the top up from your own money or saving.

-- If you are on the Deferred Payments Scheme and the Council has agreed to pay the cost of your accommodation including the top up, which will be recovered when your property is sold
+- If you are on the Deferred Payments Scheme and the Council has agreed to pay the cost of your accommodation including the 'top up', which will be recovered when your property is sold.

 We need to be certain that you have enough money or equity in your house to top up your care for as long as you need it.